 Features to Consider

 Certain features are appealing to one person and undesirable to another.
-Sometimes this comes down to personal preference, and other times to the specific activity you'll be using it for.
+Sometimes this comes down to personal preference, and other times it is due to the specific activity you'll be using your jacket for.
 While most people like having pockets to keep their hands warm, those pockets are not comfortable (or much needed) under a climbing harness.
-All of the models we tested come with similar features, such as breathable fabric, an adjustable hem, and elastic cuffs.
-Then there's the add-ons, like hand pockets and zipper draft flaps.Pockets
+The vast majority of windbreakers have similar features like elastic cuffs and a chest pocket.
+Some also have hand pockets, hood visors, and zipper draft flaps.Pockets